Bims-sh/cs-cfg/README.md

 Accidentally added license now, deal with it

 ## Launch args
-`-nojoy -novid -console -forcenovsync -high +fps_max 0 -threads 15`
+`-nojoy -novid -console -forcenovsync -exec autoexec -high +fps_max 0 -threads 15 -w 1920 -h 1440`

 > Threads should be the amount of cpu cores you have +1